giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 TOBECOMPLETED

-# Example of Application Layer Traffic Optimization using Bottleneck Structures {#req_example}
+# Example: Application Layer Traffic Optimization using Bottleneck Structures {#req_example}

 In this section we provide an example illustrating how bottleneck structures can be used to optimize application performance.
 This